Jeanne Guyon

-Jeanne-Marie Bouvier de la Motte-Guyon (Commonly known as Madame Guyon, [gɥi.jɔ̃]; 13 April 1648 – 9 June 1717) was a French Christian accused of advocating Quietism, which was considered heretical by the Roman Catholic Church.
+Jeanne-Marie Bouvier de La Motte Guyon (commonly known as Madame Guyon, [gɥi.jɔ̃]; 13 April 1648 – 9 June 1717) was a French Christian accused of advocating Quietism, which was considered heretical by the Roman Catholic Church.
 Madame Guyon was imprisoned from 1695 to 1703 after publishing the book A Short and Very Easy Method of Prayer.

 Personal life

 Guyon was the daughter of Claude Bouvier, a procurator of the tribunal of Montargis, 110 kilometers south of Paris and 70 kilometers east of Orléans.
 She was sickly in her childhood, and her education was neglected.
 Her childhood was spent between the convent, and the home of her affluent parents, moving nine times in ten years.
-Guyon's parents were very religious people, thus they gave her an especially pious training.
+Guyon's parents were very religious, thus they gave her an especially pious upbringing.
 Other important impressions from her youth came from reading the works of St. Francis de Sales, and being educated by nuns.
-Prior to her marriage she had wanted to become a nun, but this desire did not last long.
+Prior to her marriage, she had wanted to become a nun, but this desire did not last long.

-In 1664, when she was 15 years old, after turning down many other proposals, she was forced into an arranged marriage to a wealthy gentleman of Montargis, Jacques Guyon, aged thirty eight.
-During their marriage, Guyon suffered terribly at the hands of her mother-in-law and maidservant.
+In 1664, when she was 15 years old, after turning down many other marriage proposals, she was forced into an arranged marriage to a wealthy gentleman of Montargis, Jacques Guyon, aged thirty eight.
+During their marriage, Guyon suffered at the hands of her mother-in-law and maidservant.
 Adding to her misery were the deaths of her half-sister, followed by her mother, and her son.
 Her daughter and father then died within days of each other in July 1672.
 She bore another son and daughter shortly before her husband's death in 1676.
-After twelve years of being unhappily married and after the birth of five children, of whom only three survived, Madame Guyon became a widow at the age of 28.
+After twelve years of being unhappily married and after the birth of five children, of whom three survived, Madame Guyon became a widow at the age of 28.